HANA0726/customer__behavior_analysis/README.md

 | Jupyter Notebook | EDA environment |

 ---
+## 👨‍💻 About Me

+I am a Data Science enthusiast focused on building end-to-end data projects and extracting actionable insights from data.

+This project is part of my portfolio to demonstrate real-world analytics skills.

+---

 > ⭐ If you found this project useful, consider starring the repo — it helps others find it too!